matter-labs/zksync-web-era-docs/docs/api/hardhat/other-plugins.md

 ### hardhat-deploy

-Multiple tasks for advance deployments.
+Multiple tasks for advanced deployments.

 This plugin was [updated to support zkSync Era](https://github.com/wighawag/hardhat-deploy/pull/437) on version `0.11.26`.